Hopac/Hopac/Docs/BoundedMb.md

 Bounded blocking queues are a useful tool for coordinating work among co-operating processes.
 They provide *lubrication* in the form of buffering between producers and consumers to smooth out small variations in processing speeds.
-They also provide *back pressure* in the form of blocking producers when consumers cannot keep up.
+They also provide [back-pressure](http://ferd.ca/queues-don-t-fix-overload.html) in the form of blocking producers when consumers cannot keep up.

 The .Net concurrent collections includes the [BlockingCollection](http://msdn.microsoft.com/en-us/library/dd267312%28v=vs.110%29.aspx)